jittakan-dev/Jittakan-ScreenshotArchive/BMA_MOnline/readme.md

 # BMA_MOnline

-Collection of tropical weedy rice sorted by Thai alphabet.

 ## Objective:
 The objective of this project is to design and develop M-Online, a JAVA-based internal audit login system, with a comprehensive user management system that assigns roles based on departmental positions.
 The system will comprise four distinct subsystems: Officer Management System, Audit Report Management System, Report Generator, and Report Download/Upload System.